Claire’s Day

 from May 24, 1990 to July 6, 2000.

-Claire’s Day was born out of a desire to honor my daughter in a positive way, that was true to her and who she was.
+Claire’s Day was created out of a desire to honor my daughter in a positive way, that was true to her and who she was.
 How does one capture the essence of a lively, high-spirited, purple-loving little girl who was never far from a book?

 Claire’s Day was born.
 And it saved me.